Christine Sinclair: College career

 During her second season with the Pilots in 2002, Sinclair led Division I in goals with 26.
 She scored two goals during the national championship game against conference rival Santa Clara, the second of which was a golden goal that won the Pilots the national championship.
 Sinclair earned three different national Player of the Year honours, and was a finalist for the Hermann Trophy.
 Named West Coast Conference Player of the Year, she earned All-American honours for the second consecutive year.
-In the wake of her success for the Canadian national teams and American collegiate soccer, she was named by The Globe and Mail as one of the 25 most influential people in Canadian sports the same year.
+Following her performances for the Canadian national teams and American collegiate soccer, she was named by The Globe and Mail as one of the 25 most influential people in Canadian sports the same year.

 Sinclair chose to redshirt the 2003 season to play for Canada at the 2003 FIFA Women's World Cup.
 She returned to Portland in 2004 and scored 22 goals for the Pilots.
 Following the season, she was named West Coast Conference (WCC) Player of the Year, received All-American honours, and was awarded the Hermann Trophy.

 During Sinclair's senior year at Portland, she set an all-time Division I goal-scoring record with 39.
 She capped off her collegiate career with two goals in a 4–0 rout of UCLA in the national title game.
 This performance also gave her a career total of 25 goals in NCAA tournament play, also a record.
 She was named WCC Player of the Year becoming the second player in conference history to be honoured three times.
 Sinclair was also named Academic All-American of the Year by ESPN The Magazine after graduating with a 3.75 grade point average in life sciences.
 She was awarded the M.A.C.
 Hermann Trophy, becoming the fourth player and third woman to win it in back-to-back years.
 As a result of her record-setting season, Sinclair went on to win the Honda Sports Award as the nation's top soccer player, as well as the Honda-Broderick Cup, as the college woman athlete of the year.
 She became the third soccer player to win the award, joining Mia Hamm and Cindy Daws.
 Sinclair finished her collegiate career with 110 goals and 32 assists in 94 games.
+Her 110 goals scored total is the second most of any player in NCAA history.